 Production wise, this is often where the track will build, maybe there will be a drum break – basically something changes.
 Get people excited and then smack them over the head with the chorus.

 Note: if your verse and chorus don’t sit well together, that’s a perfect setup for a pre-chorus!
 The pre-chorus can be literally two bars.
 Think of something simple to say, and get yourself into the chorus nicely.

 Arguably the most important part of a pop song is the chorus.

-The chorus is generally repeated several times throughout the song, often with very little change.
+The chorus is generally repeated several times throughout the song, often with little change.

-Sometimes, the lyrics will change, but the melody, rhythm, and chords will be similar.
+Sometimes, the lyrics will change, but the melody, rhythm, and chord progression will be similar.

 Generally, the chorus is sonically different from the verses – maybe the verses are quieter and build towards an exciting chorus.
 Or maybe you could write an “anti-chorus” with loud verses and quiet, intimate choruses.

 It is common for the amount of repeats to vary.
-Maybe the chorus only happens once the first time, twice the second time, and then repeats ad nauseum after that.
+Maybe the chorus only happens once the first time it appears in a song, twice the second time, and then repeats ad nauseum after that.

 Whatever you write, make sure the chorus feels right.
-It’s the part of the song that people hear the most, make it good.
+It’s the part of the song that people care about most, so make it good.